Pasar al contenido principal Saltar al pie de página del mapa del sitio

 States Requiring All or Most Employers To Use E-Verify

-The states that require all or most employers in their state to use E-Verify are Alabama, Arizona, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, and Utah.
-Florida joins this list on July 1, 2023, when it will mandate the use of E-Verify for private employers with 25 or more employees.
+In addition to Florida, other states that require all or most employers in their state to use E-Verify are Alabama, Arizona, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, and Utah.

 However, employers should discuss with legal counsel whether they would want to do so voluntarily.